ishigupta1201/subscription-analysis/README.md

        }
      }
      ```
-   - Restart Claude Desktop if needed.
+   - Restart your MCP client if needed.
-   - Now you can ask Claude: _"Show me our subscription analytics for the last month"_
+   - Now you can ask: _"Show me our subscription analytics for the last month"_

 ---

-## Example Queries (CLI or Claude)
+## Example Queries (CLI or MCP)

 ```bash
 python universal_client.py "Compare subscription performance for 7 days vs 30 days"